google/microscopeimagequality/README.md

 Microscope Image Focus Quality Classifier
 ============================
-This repo contains code for using a pre-trained TensorFlow model to classify the quality (e.g. running inference) of image focus in microscope images.
+This repo contains python code for using a pre-trained TensorFlow model to classify the quality (e.g. running inference) of image focus in microscope images.

 Code for training a new model from a dataset of in-focus only images is included